Skip to main content

 priorities

-• Access to Capital: Pass the GroundBreak Coalition Capital Access and Innovation Fund to expand opportunities for Black entrepreneurs, real estate developers, and homeowners.
+• Pass the GroundBreak Coalition Capital Access and Innovation Fund to provide flexible, catalytic funding that increases the number of Black entrepreneurs, commercial real estate developers, and homeowners across the region.
 Click here to access information from the latest testimony to get this passed.

-• Improved Credit Building Opportunities: Ensure the reporting of rent payments to credit bureaus to strengthen credit building and help aspiring homeowners improve their credit scores.
+• Strengthen rent payment reporting to credit bureaus so timely rent payments support credit building and increase readiness for homeownership.
 Follow the link to read our policy brief on Building Wealth Through Credit Equity.

-• Expand Housing Support: Encourage employer-sponsored housing savings accounts to empower first-time Black homeowners.
+• Expand flexible employer-sponsored housing savings accounts to help aspiring homeowners build down payment resources and long-term financial stability.
 Follow the link to read our policy brief on our proposed Employer-Sponsored Housing Savings Plan.

 Support The Forum